shanemadden/factorio-deadlock-beltboxes-loaders/README.md

 performance.
 Remember that thousands of these items can be on the screen at once.
 Rendering performance will be taxed by a minimum of 4x the rendering effort if you used stacked icons, more if the base item itself already has layers.
 Try and supply your own stacked item icons wherever possible, or people trying to use your mod on a low-spec GPU may suffer for it.
+The feature is only included for legacy mod support: the standard game log will be spammed with warnings when layered icons are created.

 **Tech/migration.** If you add stacks to DSB technologies and then change them later, or remove anything that they provide, **you are responsible for your own